nicolas-suarez/urban_emissions/README.md

 # Using satellite and street level images to predict urban emissions
-Authors: Nina Prakash, Nicolas Suarez & Andrea Vallebueno
+**Authors: Nina Prakash, Nicolas Suarez & Andrea Vallebueno**

+This was our class project for Stanford CS230 "Deep Learning" class during the Winter 2021 quarter.
+The project was featured as one of the [Outstanding projects for the Winter 2021 quarter](https://cs230.stanford.edu/past-projects/#winter-2021).
+You can find our final report [here](http://cs230.stanford.edu/projects_winter_2021/reports/70701113.pdf).

 ## Description
 This project examines the relationship between the level of ozone concentration